-Rule Citation Date Commenter Comment Agency Response Rule Citation & Title Date Commenter requirements, and in some cases the information is not maintained on file, since patient representatives can change for individuals through the course of their lives.
+Rule Citation & Title Date Commenter Comment Agency Response requirements, and in some cases the information is not maintained on file, since patient representatives can change for individuals through the course of their lives.
 Storage of these records from the 1930's has caused us to spend millions of dollars over the past years microfilming these records.
 We believe financial resources could better be served on direct patient care or other services that provide patient-centered value, rather than storage or conversion to a microfilm medium.
 Even with electronic records, implemented in the past 12 years at our facility, the cost of electronic storage will be expensive to maintain and we will experience the same difficulty meeting requirements for individual patient notification prior to destruction The current rule is not comparable to current Medicare policy and regulations, which requires the medical record to be retained for 5 years and which also does not have a requirement to inform former patients of the impending destruction of obsolete hospital records We are aware of the need/requirement to retain the records of children and adolescents for longer periods of time, and request no changes to this section, as well as for record potentially involved in legal matters.
 Additional Benefits of Rule Change All North Carolina hospitals would benefit from the elimination of the requirement to notify the public of impending destruction of medical records.
 They would be empowered to establish a process for record destruction once individual records have reached the required (11 year) minimum storage.
-However, due to continued uncertainty in determining whether the regulation would be met, the destruction of obsolete records must now be processed on a case-bycase basis.
+However, due to continued uncertainty in determining whether the regulation would be met, the destruction of obsolete records must now be processed on a case-by- case basis.
 Effect Of Rule Change On Other Rules Or Existing Practices Nursing Homes and other facilities have separate regulations governing retention of medical records.
 The North Carolina Medical Care Commission is currently reviewing 10A NCAC 13D .2402, PRESERVATION OF MEDICAL RECORDS for nursing homes.
-Those L Agency Response governing retention of medical records.
-The North Carolina Medical Care Commission is currently reviewing 10A NCAC 13D .2402, PRESERVATION OF MEDICAL RECORDS for nursing homes.
 Those Likely To Be Affected By The Rule Change All licensed hospitals in North Carolina.
-CaroMont Regional Medical Center minimum of 11 years following the discharge of an adult patient. (b) The manager of medical records shall maintain medical records of a patient who is a minor until the patient's 30th birthday. (c) If a hospital discontinues operation, its management shall make known to the Division where its records are stored.
-Records shall be stored in a business offering retrieval services for at least 11 years after the closure date. (d) DELETE THIS SECTION. (d) The manager of medical records may authorize the microfilming of medical records.
+CaroMont Regional Medical Center requests and supports the following Proposed Change to 10A NCAC 13B .3903: 10A NCAC 13B .3903 PRESERVATION OF MEDICAL RECORDS (a) The manager of medical records service shall maintain medical records, whether original, computer media, or microfilm, for a minimum of 11 years following the discharge of an adult patient. (b) The manager of medical records shall maintain medical records of a patient who is a minor until the patient's 30th birthday. (c) If a hospital discontinues operation, its management shall make known to the Division where its records are stored.
+Records shall be stored in a business offering retrieval services for at least 11 years after the closure data (d) DELETE THIS SECTION (d) The menager of medical date. (d) DELETE THIS SECTION. (d) The manager of medical records may authorize the microfilming of medical records.
 Microfilming may be done on or off the premises.
 If done off the premises, the facility shall provide for the confidentiality and safekeeping of the records.
-The original of microfilmed medical
+The original of microfilmed medical 1 satekeeping of the records.
+The original of interofinited incufcal